 Laminate flooring is easy to clean and care for.
-Built to stand up to wear and abrasion, all you really need to clean your laminate is a vacuum cleaner, a dry mop, and a damp towel for difficult spills.
+Built to stand up to wear and abrasion, it also boasts the beauty and shine of hardwood flooring, without the requirement of regular waxing and polishing.
+All you really need to clean and maintain your laminate is a vacuum cleaner, a dry mop, and a damp towel for difficult spills.

 - Use a vacuum cleaner with a soft flooring attachment, a broom, a slightly damp cloth or mop to remove dirt, grit and debris.

 - Add glides or cushion protectors under chairs and table legs to prevent possible scratching.

 - Put floor mats and foot brushes at all outside doorway entrances to keep away dirt.

 - Damp mop using warm water for a better evaporation rate.